mariamihai/neo4j-related/readme.md

   Relationships are usually between 2 different nodes, but they can also be to the same node.

+  Can add specialized relationships if that will filter fewer nodes but keeping the original generic relationships as well.
+For eg., besides `ACTED_IN` can add `ACTED_IN_2023` as wel.

+  Can create [intermediate nodes](https://graphacademy.neo4j.com/courses/modeling-fundamentals/8-adding-intermediate-nodes/1-intermediate-nodes/) when you need to:
+  - connect more than 2 nodes in a single context (hyperedges, n-ary relationships)
+  - relate something to a relationship
+  - share data in the graph between entities

 - test the use cases against the initial data model
 - create the instance model with test data using Cypher
 - test the use cases including performance against the graph